top of page

 Ability to Remortgage and Sell

 Removing leasehold status and ground rent will make it easier to get mortgages and sell individual flats in the future.
-Currently, we could face the situation of never being able to sell if lenders won't lend.
+Currently owners are finding it very difficult to sell at true market value and this situation could become more problematic still in the future.

 Ownership Rights